 Voyageur is the French word for “traveler” and the name given to the first fur traders that navigated the waterways of North America.
 These men were local legends who braved harsh environments and forged the networks that would eventually be developed into railways and roads, the backbone of two great countries; USA and Canada.

 Along their routes, the Voyageurs lived alongside First Nations people and adopted many of their traditions and cultures.
-They were story tellers, the link between coasts and the best source of information on passageways, wilderness methodologies, new gear and newly explored lands.
+They were story tellers and guides, the link between coasts and the best source of information on passageways, wilderness methodologies, new gear and newly explored lands.

 Their return from near extinction reflects on our ability to improve our own condition as individuals and as a species.
 They are nomadic, social creatures and were an invaluable resource to First Nations people and early explorers.

-The buffalo provided many aspects of the required resources for many First Nations tribes:
+The bison provided many aspects of the required resources for many First Nations tribes:

 * MEAT - roasted on the campfire, boiled, for pemmican and jerky, sausages